CharlesThawnpi/movievirus-docs/master-instruction-source.md

   * system must NOT auto-refund quota
   * admin may manually restore quota
   * all restore actions must be logged

-### D.3.3 Linked Account Labels
-Use:
-- Linked Accounts
-- Allowed Accounts
-- Device Slots

-Do not use:
-- same person verification
-- hardware fingerprint language

 ### D.3.2.1 Locked Admin Approval and Restore Rule